 Distinctiveness - this is embodied in the sense of place and in turn, local pride.
-One of the contributing factors, particularly strong in many parts of the region, is the use of vernacular building materials and particularly stone.
+One of the contributing factors particularly strong in many parts of the region is the use of vernacular building materials and particularly stone and the presence of historic landscapes and features directly related to the industry's past.
 The same material often equally forms the foundations of our landscape.
 Although the RTS is concerned with the aggregates sector, some quarries produce both building stone and aggregates, thus contributing to this distinctiveness.

 Valuing Environment - in places such as those just noted, a supply of relevant materials, either simply shaped or subject to appropriate processing, will be required to conserve and enhance the related built environment.
 Conversely there is always a need for the quarrying industry to continue improving environmental and operational standards and in some cases, where there is earlier dereliction, it can be used as a tool for enhancing local environments, by planned reshaping of damaged landscapes, or by the provision of leisure space or may offer important opportunities for bio/geo conservation.
-However in some instances, the value placed on a particular environment may be such as to limit, or preclude quarrying altogether, particularly where less environmentally intrusive opinions are available.
+However in some instances, the value placed on a particular environment (including the need to protect past industrial landscapes) may be such as to limit, or preclude quarrying altogether, particularly where less environmentally intrusive options are available.
 This choice is usually available in the core of aggregates.

-Sustainable Communities - the quarrying industry, the manufacture some of the related "downstream" products and their distribution, provide vital and longstanding sources of employment, (alongside agriculture and tourism) in certain rural areas.
+Sustainable Communities - the quarrying industry, the manufacture of some of the related "downstream" products and their distribution provide vital and longstanding sources of employment, (alongside agriculture and tourism) in certain rural areas.

-Increasing Prosperity - the quarrying industry including produces essential raw materials to underpin the construction industry, which is fundamental to development and prosperity.
+Increasing Prosperity - the quarrying industry produces essential raw materials to underpin the construction industry, which are fundamental to development and prosperity.